chemi5t/pinterest-data-pipeline905/documentations/milestone_8.md

 The `AWS` account had been been provided with access to a MWAA environment `Databricks-Airflow-env` and to its `S3` bucket `mwaa-dags-bucket`.
 Thus it was not required to create an `API token` in Databricks to connect to the `AWS` account, to set up the `MWAA-Databricks connection` or to create the `requirements.txt` file.

 An Airflow DAG that triggers a Databricks Notebook to run on a specific schedule was created, [your_UserId_dag.py](../your_UserId_dag.py).
-Note to find the `existing_cluster_id` navigate to the following, databricks > Compute > Cluster (i.e. 'Pinterest Cluster') > More ... > View JSON > cluster_id; as seen in the picture below.
-Also note to change the following with your own details by replacing anything within '<>':
+Note to find the `existing_cluster_id` required, navigate to the following, databricks > Compute > Cluster (i.e. 'Pinterest Cluster') > More ... > View JSON > cluster_id; as seen in the picture below.
+Also note to change the following in the DAG with your own details by replacing anything within '<>':
 - 'notebook_path': '</Workspace/Users/path/to/your/notebook>'
 - 'owner': '<your_name>'
 - start_date=datetime(<2024, 4, 24>)